Submitted by george.somers@… on

 A woman enjoying a hike.
 She is wearing a brown bobble hat, and a blue jacket.

-Last year, we supported over 2,700 Anglican clergy households, with 6,800 grants.
+In 2024, we supported over 2,725 Anglican clergy households, with more than 6,800 grants.
 The demand for our services has quadrupled in the past four years, and continues to grow.
 We're only able to walk alongside clergy and their families with your help.

-If you feel able to make a donation through the link below, to help us continue to serve the people who spend their lives serving others, it would be very greatly appreciated.
+If you can make a donation through the link below, to help us continue to serve the people who spend their lives serving others, it would be greatly appreciated.